-Stroke or stroke like complications may occur causing neurological deficits such as weakness in the face, arms and legs.
+- Heart attack due to the strain on the heart. - Stroke or stroke like complications may occur causing neurological deficits such as weakness in the face, arms and legs.
 This could be temporary or permanent.

-• Weakness of the chewing muscles on the

-effected side of your face.
-This is usually
+effected side of the face.
+This is usually temporary.

-temporary